jpfpontes/react-youtube-search/README.md

 ## Description
 Search Youtube videos using this app.
-This project uses youtube public API.
+This project uses Youtube public API.

 ## Usage